PaddlePaddle/docs/doc/fluid/advanced_usage/development/profiling/host_memory_profiling_en.md

 # Analysis and Optimization of Heap

-Every computer program may have the potential of memory leak.As for **Memory Leak**,generally, the program allocates memory on the heap without releasing it.
+Every computer program may have the potential of memory leak.
+As for **Memory Leak**, generally, the program allocates memory on the heap without releasing it.
 As the memory of the program becomes larger and larger, it will affect the stability of the program, which may make the running speed slower or cause oom(Out of Memory ), even affecting the stability of the machine running the program, causing downtime.

 There are many memory leak analysis tools at present.
-Typically,[valgrind](http://valgrind.org/docs/manual/quick-start.html#quick-start.intro), [gperftools](https://gperftools.github.io/gperftools/).
+Typically, [valgrind](http://valgrind.org/docs/manual/quick-start.html#quick-start.intro), [gperftools](https://gperftools.github.io/gperftools/).

 Because Fluid is run in Python-driven C++ core, valgrind is very difficult to analyze directly.
 You need to compile the debug version of the dedicated Python version with valgrind support, and most of the output information is Python's own symbols and call information.
 It's very difficult.
 In addition, using valgrind will make the program run very slowly, so it is not recommended.